0000's The 6th Century BCE 500s BC

 500s

-509 Roman Republic begins with expulsion of Etruscan monarchy.
-Annual election of Consuls (2) starts?
+509 Roman Republic begins with expulsion of Etruscan monarchy by Valerius Poplicola and 3 other patricians.
+Annual election of Consuls (2) starts.
 Valerian Law permits plebians to appeal (peace time) death sentences by Consul to the Comitia Centuriate (Popular Assembly)

 508: Cleisthenes reforms the constitution of Athens, and introduces democratic government.